briantweed/asset-builder/README.md

 Run `npm install`

 In the `.env` file, set you project variables.
-Below are the default settings.
+Below are the default settings:

 ```
 # Project
+#
 PROJECT_TITLE = Asset Builder
 ZIP_FILE_NAME = assets